edigeze/GAN-course/README.md

-# imortant paper to read in deep learning.
+# Important paper to read in deep learning.

 ⭐️⭐️⭐️: You must read